slabban/slabban.github.io/index.md

 [![hydranet_ROS2](https://res.cloudinary.com/marcomontalbano/image/upload/v1667016333/video_to_markdown/images/youtube--7NW-bPTts8U-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=7NW-bPTts8U "hydranet_ROS2")

-This project gave me a sense of fullfillment that I had been dreaming of ever since I had graduated with my masters in 2020.
-Before I talk about that that project, I'd like to give some background as a lot has changed in my outlook and experience.
+The video above illustrates depth and semantic segmentation inferences from a hydranet model that is industrialized and ported to C++ to perform inferencing using the ROS2 middleware.
+The image stream is playback data from a recording taken while driving around the Oakland University Campus.

-I had gained a good breadth of knowledge in the robotics industry in my academic years and that knowledge was heavily accelerated with my current career as a Software Engineer at Accenture.
-Though I lacked expertise on a huge piece of the self driving puzzle: Deep Learning.
+By the time I had picked this project up in April 2022, I had accumulated a good breadth of knowledge in the robotics industry in my academic years and that knowledge was heavily accelerated with my current career as a Software Engineer at Accenture.
+Though I lacked expertise on a huge piece of the self driving puzzle: **Deep Learning**.

-Granted, it's quite easy to deploy an existing ROS package that some wonderful soul has created and enjoy the results, heck, that's all I knew how to do and it was easy!
+Granted, it's quite easy to deploy an existing ROS package that some wonderful soul has created and enjoy the results, heck, that's all I knew how to do.

 Though eventually, you will run into the same roadblocks as I did:

 1. How do I understand these crazy deep learning papers that are coming out?!
 I coudln't even get past the abstract without scratching my head.
 2. I had no idea how to integrate a new state-of-the-art model in my system.